Character… an excerpt from the book:

 Affirmation: I am responsible for the traits that improve my character and propel me toward success.

-Next Chapter (12): Knowledge… an excerpt from the soon to be released book: Motivation for the World, One Word at a Time by Gary A. McAbee
+Next Chapter (12): Knowledge… an excerpt from the book: Defining Success, One Word at a Time by Gary A. McAbee

-Previous Chapter (10): Courage: Motivation for the World, One Word at a Time
+Previous Chapter (10): Courage: Defining Success, One Word at a Time